cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 Use this option to specify quality of uploaded images.
 The option helps to load high resolution datasets faster.
-Use the value from `5` (almost completely compressed images) to `100` (not compressed images).
+Uses the value from `5` (almost completely compressed images) to `100` (not compressed images).

 ### Overlap Size

 Use this option to make overlapped segments.
 The option makes tracks continuous from one segment into another.
 Use it for interpolation mode.
-There are several options for using the parameter:
+There are several ways of using this option:

-- For an interpolation task (video sequence).
+- For an interpolation task (video sequence):
-  If you annotate a bounding box on two adjacent segments they will be merged into one bounding box.
+  If you annotate a bounding box on two adjacent segments, they will be merged into one bounding box.
-  If overlap equals to zero or annotation is poor on adjacent segments inside a dumped annotation file, you will have several tracks, one for each segment, which corresponds to the object.
+  If overlap equals zero or annotation is poor on adjacent segments inside a dumped annotation file, you will have several tracks, one for each segment, which corresponds to the object.
-- For an annotation task (independent images).
+- For an annotation task (independent images):
   If an object exists on overlapped segments, the overlap is greater than zero and the annotation is good enough on adjacent segments, it will be automatically merged into one object.
   If overlap equals to zero or annotation is poor on adjacent segments inside a dumped annotation file,